MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Note that without an Internet connection, the client cannot apply protection (or remove protection) by using your organization's cloud-based key.
 Instead, the client is limited to using labels that apply classification only, or protection that uses [HYOK](../configure-adrms-restrictions.md).

+You can prevent a sign-in prompt to the Azure Information Protection service by using an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal and then download the policy for computers.
+Or, you can prevent this sign-in prompt by editing the registry.

+- To configure the advanced client setting:

+    1. Enter the following strings:

+        - Key: **PullPolicy**

+        - Value: **False**

+    2. Download the policy with this setting and install it on computers by using the instructions that follow.

+- Alternatively, to edit the registry:

-To configure this setting, locate the following value name in the registry and set the value data to **0**:
+    - Locate the following value name, and then set the value data to **0**:

         **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

-Make sure that the client has a valid policy file named **Policy.msip**, in the **%LocalAppData%\Microsoft\MSIP** folder.
-If necessary, you can export the global policy or a scoped policy from the Azure portal, and copy the exported file to the client computer.
-You can also use this method to replace an-out-of-date policy file with the latest, published policy.
+The client must have a valid policy file named **Policy.msip**, in the **%LocalAppData%\Microsoft\MSIP** folder.

+You can export the global policy or a scoped policy from the Azure portal, and copy the exported file to the client computer.
+You can also use this method to replace an-out-of-date policy file with the latest policy.
 However, exporting the policy does not support the scenario where a user belongs to more than one scoped policy.
 Also be aware that if users select the **Reset Settings** option from [Help and feedback](client-admin-guide.md#help-and-feedback-section), this action deletes the policy file and renders the client inoperable until you manually replace the policy file or the client connects to the service to download the policy.

 When you export the policy from the Azure portal, a zipped file is downloaded that contains multiple versions of the policy.
 These policy versions correspond to different versions of the Azure Information Protection client: